CaptT95/monkees/README.md

 # Acknowledgements

-* I received some inspiration for this project from solomonj2k12/The-Official-Monkees (shared with me from my tutor Moosa Hassan).
+* I received some inspiration for this project from solomonj2k12/The-Official-Monkees.